MilliKelvin microwave impedance microscopy in a dry dilution refrigerator: Experimental Setup

 This setup consists of an custom-designed tuning fork based atomic force microscope (AFM) integrated into a Leiden Cryogenics CF-CS110 dilution refrigerator.
 The microscope housing is in thermal equilibrium with the mixing chamber plate on the cold-insertable probe, which is loaded into a dilution refrigerator, as shown schematically in Figure \ref{fig:schematics}(a).
 Figure \ref{fig:schematics}(b) shows the design of the microscope head, which houses an etched tungsten wire mounted onto to the end of one prong of a tuning fork (TF) mechanical resonator (blue box) \cite{Khan2012}.
 The oscillation amplitude of the TF is monitored for continuous height feedback, which enables tapping-mode topographic imaging\cite{Edwards1997}.
 Below the tip holder, the sample stage is mounted on a stack of CuBe piezoelectric scanners (Attocube AN-Sxyz100) and the positioners (ANPx(z)100), which control fine xyz scanning (up to $\SI{40}{\mu m}\times\SI{40}{\mu m}$ below $\SI{4}{K}$) and coarse positioning ($\SI{5}{mm}\times\SI{5}{mm}$ below $\SI{4}{K}$), respectively.

 On the MIM circuitry side, GHz signals are generated by an analog signal generator, and one split branch of the signal is coupled to the tip via an impedance matching network (IMN) \cite{pozar2011microwave}, which is responsible for minimizing the reflected signal [inset in Figure \ref{fig:schematics}(c)] \cite{Cui2016}.
+Unless otherwise mentioned, measurements in the article are done with \SI{0}{dBm} source power, and the power reaching the tip is \SI{-33}{dBm}.
 A plot of the reflected microwave power $S_{11}$ of an example IMN is shown in Figure \ref{fig:schematics}(c), showing the first resonance at \SI{1.8}{GHz}.
 The reflected signal from the tip passes through two directional couplers mounted on the probe-still plate ($\SI{1}{K}$) to cancel out the residual reflected power.

 The signal from the sample is then amplified by a cryogenic amplifier (Cosmic Microwave Technology CITCRYO1-12) mounted on the $\SI{3}{K}$ stage, after which the signal propagates out of the probe and gets further amplified and demodulated at room temperature, as shown in Figure \ref{fig:schematics}(a).

+During the tip approach procedure, active height feedback can be performed by monitoring either the TF oscillation amplitude or the MIM signal.
+Here we use a Nanonis SC5 controller to excite and track the TF oscillation and control the fine scanners during imaging \cite{Cui2016}.Figure \ref{fig:schematics}(d) displays a measurement of the oscillation amplitude of the tuning fork as a function of excitation frequency, showing the resonance peak near 32.768 kHz.
+The Q-factor of the resonance is around 500 - 2000 at room temperature (upper panel), while at base temperature it can easily reach 10,000-100,000 (lower panel).